ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Dependent on scenario, either 50% or 100%
     - For 50% scenario, assignment is random
   * - B
-    - If LDL-c>70mg/dL and patient is adherent 85% chance of increasing intensity
+    - If LDL-c>70mg/dL and simulant is adherent 85% chance of increasing intensity
     - Further details below.
 85% is random chance.
   * - C
     - If simulant is eligible, either 50% or 100% depending on scenario